pcorvin/pcorvin.github.io/content/about.md

 I am Philipp, currently based in Berlin & Vienna and I enjoy writing about multiple topics of personal interest.

 You might see different topics coming up over time & in random order.
-I try to keep the list of topics as updated as possible, highlighting what I already wrote about & what I will in the future.
+I try to keep the list of topics as updated as possible, highlighting what I already wrote about & what I will tackle in the future.

 In case you want to reach out, feel free to write me on LinkedIn.

 *Current topics:*
-* Baseball (a lot, I am sorry)
+* Baseball
+* Defense in Europe
+* Talking to myself through an LLM

 *Future topics:*
-* Ambiguity of words
+* Ambiguity of German words
 * Geographical changes in Africa
-* Blockchain applications
+* Extracting value from satellites: Estimating carbon credits in Paraguay